In the heart of the New Forest lies a quiet unassuming English village with a spooky history.

 Before moving to the USA, Sybil named this shop: ‘A Coven of Witches’.”

-There’s an excellent 3-part YouTube series you can watch of an interview with Sybil before she died in 1982.
-She discusses her life story, which is very interesting – it even includes her time spent living with gypsies in the New Forest.
+She discusses her life story, which is very interesting – it even includes her time spent living with Romany gypsies in the New Forest.
 Check out the interviews here.

 A Tale of Smuggling Treasure Through Burley

-Aside from witches, Burley Village is also fraught with smugglers and tales of treasure.
+Aside from witches and witch shops, Burley Village is also fraught with tales of smugglers and hidden treasure.

 And actually today, you can follow ‘Smuggler’s Road’ and take a walk through history.